michaelneuder/consensus-specs/specs/_features/eip7251/beacon-chain.md

     if get_current_epoch(state) < validator.activation_epoch + SHARD_COMMITTEE_PERIOD:
         return

-    # New condition: only allow partial withdrawals witb compounding withdrawal credentials
+    # New condition: only allow partial withdrawals with compounding withdrawal credentials
-    is_full_exit_request = amount == 0
     if not (is_full_exit_request or has_compounding_withdrawal_credential(validator)):
         return